zack-bitcoin/amoveo/README.md

 ## Software to launch a new mining pool

 https://gitlab.com/ThatGuy02/nVeoPool an open source mining pool.
+WARNING!!! this pool has known security vulnerabilities that have not been patched.

 [Another open source mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool)